ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/uarte-implementation.md

 cargo run --bin uarte_print
 ```

-On your terminal window where `screen` runs, "Hello, World" should appear.
+On your terminal window where `miniterm` runs, "Hello, World" should appear.

-You need to terminate `screen` manually.